On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications: Abstract

 \section{Abstract}

 This paper addresses the problem of finding the closest generalized essential matrix from a given $6\times 6$ matrix, with respect to the Frobenius norm.
 To the best of our knowledge, this nonlinear constrained optimization problem has not been addressed in the literature yet.
-Although it can be solved directly, it involves a large amount of constraints, and any optimization method to solve it will require much computational time.
-Then, we start by converting the original problem into a new one, involving only orthogonal constraints, and propose an efficient algorithm of steepest descent-type to find the solution.
-To test our algorithm, we start by evaluating our method with synthetic data, and conclude that the proposed method is much faster than applying general optimization techniques to the original problem with 33 constraints.
-To further motivate the relevance of our method, we apply our technique in two pose problems (relative and absolute) using synthetic and real data.
+Although it can be solved directly, it involves a large number of constraints, and any optimization method to solve it would require much computational effort.
+We start by deriving a couple of unconstrained formulations of the problem.
+After that, we convert the original problem into a new one, involving only orthogonal constraints, and propose an efficient algorithm of steepest descent-type to find its solution.
+To test the algorithms, we evaluate the methods with synthetic data and conclude that the proposed steepest descent-type approach is much faster than the direct application of general optimization techniques to the original formulation with 33 constraints and to the unconstrained ones.
+To further motivate the relevance of our method, we apply it in two pose problems (relative and absolute) using synthetic and real data. \keywords{Generalized essential matrix \and general camera models \and pose estimation \and steepest descent-type \and orthogonal constraints}